agarwalvipin/open_cfa/LOS/Derivatives/Reading 69.md

 Notice the forward price is lower than the ₹3,210 we calculated earlier because the benefit of the dividend makes it cheaper to carry the asset.

-> **CFA Exam Tip:** Understand the intuition behind the cost of carry model.
+> **<mark>EXAM TIP:</mark>:** Understand the intuition behind the cost of carry model.
 Don't just memorize the formula. **Costs of holding the asset increase the forward price, while benefits of holding it decrease the forward price.** This is a very testable concept.
 The exam might ask you to identify which factor would increase or decrease a forward price.

 Excellent.
 Here are the final takeaways for Reading 69.